NCAA men's basketball: Duke-North Carolina III and time to dance

 Duke, it should be noted, has not gone 0-3 against a team in one season since they were swept by a Tim Duncan-led Wake Forest team in the mid-90's.

 The winner of this semifinal game will likely secure a no. 1 seed in the NCAA tournament, though even the loser might still snare one of the four spots.
-Gonzaga lost to St. Mary's in the finals of the WCC tournament, meaning the overall top spot is up for grabs.
+Gonzaga lost to Saint Mary's in the finals of the WCC tournament, meaning the overall top spot is up for grabs.
 Also factoring into final decisions will Virginia taking on Florida State in the other semifinal game.

 All told, this final weekend promises to be interesting.
 Let the games begin.